 A certain bookcase contains ten books.
 Four are biographies and six are novels.
 A student must select four books; however, two or more of her selections must be biographies.
 How many different ways are there for the student to select four books?

-(The solution is at the end of the newsletter.)
+(The solution is at the end of the article.)

-The reason I think this one is so hard is that, although it is testing concepts with which students may be familiar, those concepts are presented differently than they'd be in math classes or textbooks.
+The reason I think this question is so hard is that, although it is testing concepts with which students may be familiar, those concepts are presented differently than they'd be in math classes or textbooks.
 Welcome to the GRE - knowledge of concepts isn't sufficient.
 Mastery of those concepts is what's required - and lots of experience with official ETS GRE math questions.